smart-data-models/data-models/context/README.md

 # Context related files

-this file compiles several resources for the creation of customized @context resoruces for the [Smart Data Models](https://smartdatamodels.org) Program
+this file compiles several resources for the creation of customized @context resources for the [Smart Data Models](https://smartdatamodels.org) Program

 # Root directory
 - common-context.jsonld: It includes those terms which are declared as common in Smart Data Models Program